 Kenn and Kimberly: Although we can’t be certain just by looking at the photo, this may be the work of a pileated woodpecker.
 These big woodpeckers feast on carpenter ants, and if a tree is filled with ant colonies, the pileateds take out big sections of the wooden trunk to get to them.

 Even though pileateds are large and flashy, they’re surprisingly inconspicuous and out in the woods most of the time, so that could explain why you haven’t seen them.
 It’s important to realize that woodpeckers don’t dig cavities in or damage healthy trees—they only peck at wood already infested with ants.

-“I have been trying for years to photograph this elusive pileated woodpecker, the largest woodpecker in North America.
+“I have been trying for years to photograph this elusive pileated woodpecker (above), the largest woodpecker in North America.
 But it was either too far away or too skittish.
 I came home from work in June and heard its call in the woods behind my house in southwest Pennsylvania.
 A few seconds later, I heard a loud pecking.
-The woodpecker was digging for dinner on an old ash tree stump in my backyard.
-Luckily I had time to run inside and grab my camera!”
+The woodpecker was digging for dinner on an old ash tree stump in my backyard,” says reader Josh Doty.

 “Woodpeckers drill on our windows.
 We’ve tried hanging CDs as well as motion activated spiders.
 The spiders seem to work best; however, they are not 100 percent effective.
 Do you have any other suggestions?” asks Lynn Meyer of Cedar Creek, Texas.

 Kenn and Kimberly: Woodpeckers use drumming as a form of communication.
 Hard surfaces like windows, tin roofs, the eaves of your house, or aluminum siding provide great amplification, so they often attract these feathered percussionists.
 Discouraging them can be a challenge, but you’re on the right track.